Toggle: English / Spanish

 For advanced cardiomyopathy:

-- A heart transplant may be recommended for patients who have failed all the standard treatments and still have very severe symptoms.
+- A heart transplant may be recommended if standard treatments have not worked and heart failure symptoms are very severe.

 - Placement of a left ventricular assist device or artificial heart may be considered.

 Chronic heart failure becomes worse over time.
 Many people who have heart failure will die from the condition.
 Thinking about the type of care you may want at the end of life and discussing these issues with loved ones and your health care provider is important.